 The San Antonio Symphony has been working to bring music educational programs to the schoolchildren of Bexar County for 70 years.
 One important reason that the Symphony reaches out to almost 40,000 students annually is because of the statistics collected proving a correlation between music instruction and increased academic ability.
 According to Americans for the Arts, students who participate in the arts for at least three hours a week for one year are four times more likely to be recognized for academic achievement.
 The Texas Music Educators Association has shown that students of the arts continue to outperform their non-arts peers on the SAT, proving a correlation between music and academics.
 See more music education facts and statistics!

-The Symphony’s 2012-2013 educational programs include:
+The Symphony’s core education programs include: 2013-14 information now available!

 Music education programs are facing cutbacks or outright elimination from public schools in Texas.
 These excisions from schools’ curricula come at a cost, since studies have shown that involvement in music programs has the lasting effect of improving overall academic achievement.
 Inspiring students to participate in music programs is an important step to lower San Antonio schools’ approximately 30% attrition rate.
 According to the San Antonio Independent School District, 92% of San Antonio public school students are economically disadvantaged, therefore keeping music programs affordable is essential.
 To truly stimulate students to join music programs, they need access to programs that provide them with meaningful interactions with successful musicians and exciting concerts.

 As San Antonio and Bexar County’s only symphony orchestra, we address this problem by providing educational and interactive programs that introduce children to the power and joy of live orchestral music.
 These educational programs get students excited about participating in music programs throughout their academic and professional careers.
 In order to succeed in our goal, we need support from San Antonio foundations, corporations, and individuals to present the finest music to our area school children from pre-school through college.